-MGT 101 - Principles of Management 3.0 Credit(s) Lecture 3
+MGT 101 - Principles of Management

 Principles of Management provides a general introductory study of the role of management in today's business and industry environment.
 Historical as well as contemporary theories and influences are presented.
-The functional responsibilities of a manager are discussed, along with evolving issues related to ebusiness.
+The functional responsibilities of a manager are discussed, along with evolving issues related to e-business.